 - Physical Education (B.S.): This program, housed in the College of Education's Department of Kinesiology prepares physical education teachers to work in K-12 programs - Music (B.A.)
-(Instrumental or Vocal Emphasis) See catalog or website for information.
+(Instrumental or Vocal Emphasis) See Department of Music's catalog page or website for information. - Visual Arts (B.A.)
+See the Department of Art's catalog page or website for information.